RGaliwango/ronaldgaliwango/README.md

-# ronaldgaliwango
+# Ronald Galiwango Website
-This is a Github website of Ronald Galiwango (PhD, MPhil, BSc).
-This website was created using instructions from https://www.andreashandel.com/post/github-website/.
+Welcome to the Github repository containg files for the personal website of Ronald Galiwango.
+The website can be found [here](https://www.ronaldgaliwango.com/).